zng-ui/zng/TODO/_current.md

-* Scroll menu issues.
+# Scroll Menu Issues

-    - Scroll shortcuts don't work after closing menu if it sets `modal`.
+* Scroll shortcuts don't work after closing menu if it sets `modal`.
+    - Focus returned to root, not scroll.
+    - Two issues?
+        - `cleanup_returns` wipes the scroll from return because it cannot be focused.
-    - Horizontal focus navigation does not wrap correctly.
+        - Window scope does not focus first focusable child.
-        - It should search from the edge right?
+    - Is same issue, `FocusScopeOnFocus::LastFocused` thinks it has last-focused, but the return was changed to just the scope..

 # TextInput